notchtc/dwmblocks/README.md

 # dwmblocks
 Modular status bar for dwm written in c.

-Requires my battery script from my dotfiles (https://github.com/notchtc/dotfiles).
+Requires the battery, volume and nowplaying scripts from my dotfiles (https://github.com/notchtc/dotfiles).
 # usage
 To use dwmblocks first run 'make' and then install it with 'sudo make install'.
 After that you can put dwmblocks in your xinitrc or other startup script to have it start with dwm.